 Material & Methods

 Investigations were performed in northeastern Argentina (Corrientes, Entre Ríos, and Misiones Provinces), southern Brazil (Paraná, Rio Grande do Sul, and Santa Catarina States), central and southern Paraguay, and Uruguay, between October 2012 and January 2015 to find wild populations of species of Cypella.
 To supplement the data, specimens of Cypella (including types and digital images) from the following herbaria were analyzed: CTES, FCQ, FLOR, HAS, HBR, ICN, MVM, MVFA, PACA, PY, SGO and SI (Thiers 2014).
-The morphological description is based on all material examined, and the terminology used follows Ravenna (1981a, 1981b), Goldblatt & Manning (2008), Deble et al. (2012c), and Chauveau et al. (2014).
-A stereoscopic QUIMIS 766 was used for the elaboration of drawings, and the details were drawn based on dry plant material, as well as living plants collected and cultivated.
+The morphological descriptions are based on all examined material, and the terminology follows Ravenna (1981a, 1981b), Goldblatt & Manning (2008), Deble et al. (2012c), and Chauveau et al. (2014).
+A stereoscopic microscope QUIMIS 766 was used for the elaboration of drawings, and the details were drawn based on dry plant material, as well as living plants collected and cultivated.
 Images were registered using a SONY DSC-HX300 photographic camera.
-Geographical coordinates of the collection sites and populations found were recorded using a Garmim GPS MAP 60 CSx GPS receiver (Global Positioning System).
+Geographical coordinates of the collection sites and populations found were recorded using aGarmiåm GPS MAP 60 CSx GPS receiver (Global Positioning System).
 The software GPS TrackMaker Professional - Version 4.9 (GTM PRO) was used to draft the cartographic base, organized in the system WGS 84 (World Geodetic System 1984), resulting in the species distribution map.

 Results & Discussions